SundousKanaan/Close-Captions/README.md

 - Play with the font size and transform.
 - Introduce icons first
 - Work on the sounds, how high it is and where it is coming from.

 ## Evaluatie

+There is no bad test because it is possible to learn from feedback to improve the work.
+I will work on learning feedback about my own work and feedback from others that is suitable for my work to try.

+I will work on the following points:

+- Trying to create illustrations that can capture the ironic feeling of a sentence.
+- Providing illustrations at the beginning to explain the likely feeling.
+- Use a single translation sentence instead of a double translation.
+- Using the experience of zooming in and out to convey the feeling of tension at that moment.
+- Making clear the inner feeling of the speaker (if they claim a different feeling from the way they speak).
+- Playing with text to improve interaction with the scene.
+- Adding invisible sounds to the scene in a way that is not disruptive while watching.

+## Evaluatie